Emanem/nettop/README.md

 -a, --async-log-file (file)	Sets an output file where to store the packets attribued to the 'kernel' (default not set) -l, --limit-hosts-rows		Limits maximum number of hosts rows per pid (default no limit)
     --help			prints this help and exit

+Press 'q' or 'ESC' inside nettop to quit
 ```

 ### Sample usage